Saturday, May 4, 2024

 • Top 5 Frameworks Java Developer Should Know (frameworks)

-• How to create your first Spring MVC appliation (tutorial)
+• How to create your first Spring MVC application (tutorial)

 • How to update an entity using Spring Data JPA? (example)